emilieanthony/dentistimo-documentation/README.md

  - [Booking handler](https://git.chalmers.se/courses/dit355/test-teams-formation/team-5/booking-handler)

+ The Booking handler creates new bookings and stores them in the database.

  - [Availability checking](https://git.chalmers.se/courses/dit355/test-teams-formation/team-5/availability-checker)

- The availability checker filters generated time slots to the user is only shown available time slots.
+ The Availability checker filters generated time slots to the user is only shown available time slots.
 The component also validates booking request and forward validated requests to the booking handler.

 - [GUI](https://git.chalmers.se/courses/dit355/test-teams-formation/team-5/team-5-client)